tmroyal/hollysite/index.md

-Holly Bee Gardens is a small, family-owned business in Gainesville, Florida.<br/><br/>We specialize in organic, sustainable plants and flowers.
+Holly Bee Gardens is a small, family-owned business in Gainesville, Florida.

+We specialize in organic, sustainable plants and flowers.

 <hr/>